-The City of Dublin is tentatively proposing the areas shown on the map above in an application to the State of Ohio for approval.
-City Council can then choose to include or exclude locations within the permitted area.
-To expand beyond the map boundaries, the City would have to file a new application with the State.
+The areas shown on the downtown Dublin DORA map are approved by the State of Ohio.
+Working closely with City staff, City Council also approved the permitted area.
+To expand beyond the map boundaries, the City would have to file a new application with the state.

 Can I take a drink from one restaurant into another or into a shop?

 You cannot take a drink from one establishment into another that serves alcohol.
 If an individual store allows it, you can take an alcoholic beverage inside.
 Each store can make their own determination.

 Would there be extra security and trash patrol during the DORA?